Light in painting: Impressionism

 In Russia, Valentin Serov and Konstantin Korovin should be mentioned.
 Serov had a style similar to that of Manet or Renoir, with a taste for intense chromatism and light reflections, a bright light that extols the joy of life.
-Korovin painted both urban landscapes — Parisian street scenes — and natural landscapes — summer images in Crimea — in which he elevates a simple sketch of chromatic impression to the category of a work of art.
+Korovin painted both urban landscapes and natural landscapes in which he elevates a simple sketch of chromatic impression to the category of a work of art.

 In Spain, the work of Aureliano de Beruete and Darío de Regoyos stands out.
 Beruete was a disciple of Carlos de Haes, so he was trained in the realist landscape, but assumed the impressionist technique after a period of training in France.
-An admirer of Velazquez's light, he knew how to apply it to the Castilian landscape — especially the mountains of Madrid — with his own personal style.
+An admirer of Velazquez's light, he knew how to apply it to the Castilian landscape – especially the mountains of Madrid – with his own personal style.
 Regoyos also trained with Haes and developed an intimate style halfway between pointillism and expressionism.